2016 Archived News

 Dr. Kalman recently completed his Doctoral degree in Anthropology at McGill University (2016).
 His research interests include: law and politics; border studies; Indigenous studies; criminology and policing; theory and method.

 Professor Biswas Mellamphy will give a talk titled "ISIS UNVEILED: Clothing, Consent & Control" on Wednesday, October 19 at 4:30pm in the Social Science Centre, Room 0314 hosted by Western's Caucus on Women's Issues.
 The talk is an official event of Western’s Consent & Sexual Violence Awareness Week.
-[See Poster]

 Professor Stephenson will be participating in an interactive public forum on the Canadian electoral reform on October 20 hosted by The Centre for the Study of Democratic Citizenship and the Research Chair in Electoral Studies at the Université de Montréal alongside Peter Loewen, Marc André Bodet, Sven-Oliver Proksch, and André Blais with special guest Minister Maryam Monsef.
 The forum will take place from 7:30 to 9:30 p.m., at the McGill New Residence Hall (3625 Av du Parc, Montréal).
 A livestream of the event will be available nation-wide on CPAC ’s website.
-[See Poster]

 Professor Alcantara will be delivering a presentation on Thursday October 13 as part of the Seminar Series of the Bell Chair in Canadian Parliamentary Democracy in the Department of Political Science at Carleton University.
 He will be talking about his new book, A Quiet Evolution: The Emergence of Indigenous - Local Intergovernmental Partnerships in Canada, co-authored with Jen Nelles and published by University of Toronto Press.
-Details about his talk and visit to Carleton, hosted by Dr. Bill Cross, can be found here.

 Professor Quinn presented findings from her research on the utility of customary law in Fiji Islands at a workshop entitled "Transitional Justice and Civil Society in Asia and the Pacific" at Australia National University in Canberra, Australia from September 29-30.